- Create highly visible and updatable notes in tickets

 For all field types:

-- doNotHide: this is boolean value (true/false) to indicate whether to hide the field on the ticket (default to false)
+- doNotHide: this is boolean value (true/false) to indicate whether or not to hide the field in the ticket field area (left hand side panel) (default to false)

 - css: this is a CSS object definition to control the styling of the displaying value

 meaning do not hide the field 2312856323 on the left of the ticket, and should display it with red color font 20px, black background in Sticky Notes.

 The full options of jQuery DatePicker are supported.
 They can be found here along with their definition: http://api.jqueryui.com/datepicker/ (the Options column)